 They each contain a different blend of ingredients traditionally known to have a cleansing effect.

 The Activate tea contains 1497 mg of their proprietary tea blend (Daily Value not established).
-A serving size is 1 tsp, which will make an 8 oz portion.

 The Activate tea lists its ingredients as:

 - Lemon Balm (leaf)